ranadas/hazespring/README.md

 ## Hazelcast in a Spring Boot Application

-...
-Include the com.hazelcast:hazelcast dependency
-...
-Initialise a com.hazelcast.config.Config Spring bean  <– I personally consider this option more à la Spring Boot ...
-OR
+...Include the com.hazelcast:hazelcast dependency ...Initialise a com.hazelcast.config.Config Spring bean  <– I personally consider this option more à la Spring Boot ...OR
-...
-Put hazelcast.xml in the classpath root
+...Put hazelcast.xml in the classpath root
-...
-OR
+...OR
-...
-Put an Hazelcast XML config file at the location specified by spring.hazelcast.config property
+...Put an Hazelcast XML config file at the location specified by spring.hazelcast.config property